Scorpio Sky: Championship Wrestling From Hollywood (2010–2017)

-Sky would make a full time return even defeating Heritage champion Peter Avalon in a non-title match to secure a shot at the 2016 Red Carpet Rumble.
+Sky made a full time return even defeating Heritage champion Peter Avalon in a non-title match to secure a shot at the 2016 Red Carpet Rumble.
 Despite coming close many times Sky was unsuccessful in defeating Avalon.
-In September 2016 at Milestone Sky would pin Willie Mack after a knee strike to secure the victory.
-He would then go on to chase Bateman for the television title finally capturing it for a record third time in early 2017.
-Sky would successfully defend the title against David Starr at CZW in April and then defeat Ricky Mandel at Coastline Clash.
-His reign would come to an end when the returning Rocky Romero defeated Sky in an open door challenge.
+In September 2016 at Milestone Sky pinned Willie Mack after a knee strike to secure the victory.
+He then chased Bateman for the television title finally capturing it for a record third time in early 2017.
+Sky successfully defended the title against David Starr at CZW in April and then defeat Ricky Mandel at Coastline Clash.
+His reign came to an end when the returning Rocky Romero defeated Sky in an open door challenge.
 The rematch took place at the 2017 Red Carpet Rumble.
 The match was declared a no-contest when both men battled on the outside of the ring knocking down referees and announcing table equipment.

 WWE (2012–2013)

 On the August 27, 2012, episode of WWE Raw, Andrews played a character known as "Harold" in one of Daniel Bryan's anger management classes that also involved Kane.
 He also appeared the following week, again as Harold, as Kane and Daniel Bryan continued with their anger management.
 In December 2012, WWE publicly severed its ties with Andrews after Andrews allegedly made anti-gay comments on Twitter.
-Sky made another appearance for WWE at SummerSlam 2013, posing as a firefighter during the "Ring of Fire" match between Kane and Bray Wyatt.
+Andrews made another appearance for WWE at SummerSlam 2013, posing as a firefighter during the "Ring of Fire" match between Kane and Bray Wyatt.